 Businesses that did not have storefronts, like Blue Heron-Lumi Foods, expressed the same goal of inclusivity.
 Its co-founders, Karen and Dee, wanted to create a cheese for those who could not ingest dairy to be able to partake in cheese tastings (K. McAthy & D. Dimla, personal communication, September 10, 2022).
 Vasundhara Agarwal, the co-founder and co-owner of Bee My Guest, established her food delivery company on the same premise of inclusivity as well.
 She and her co-founder realized that there were so many accomplished vegan chefs in the Lower Mainland, and many of them specialized in cuisines inspired from their cultural backgrounds – e.g., Indigenous, Indian, East Chinese, Ethiopian, and others.
-However, the high rental costs often made it difficult for them to find spaces for their own restaurants anywhere in the Metro Area – or at least anyone in the city or suburbs could access.
-In response, Bee My Guest’s delivery service works to make the meal that they provide accessible to most in the Metro Area by delivery while the chefs work in remote kitchens, thereby allowing them to serve customers whom they couldn’t reach otherwise (V. Agarwal, personal communication, September 14, 2022).
+However, the high rental costs often made it difficult for them to find spaces for their own restaurants anywhere in the Metro Area, which, in turn, made it difficult for any customers to access them.
+In response, Bee My Guest provides the delivery service that makes these meals accessible to most in the Metro Area while the chefs work in remote kitchens, thereby allowing them to serve customers whom they couldn’t reach otherwise (V. Agarwal, personal communication, September 14, 2022).

 The Dreaded “V” Word

-Despite the fact that veganism is growing in popularity as a philosophy and as an industry (Sharma & Chauhan, 2020), many of the VEs reported a fear of stigma or a loss of profit if they were to include the word “vegan” on any of their signage.
-They alleged that “plant-based” is more inviting to customers, who perceive it to be less restrictive and less alienating than the former.
+Despite the fact that the vegan philosophy is a growing presence in business (Sharma & Chauhan, 2020), many of the VEs reported a fear of stigma or a loss of profit if they were to include the word “vegan” on any of their signage.
+They alleged that many customers consider the term “plant-based” to be more inviting, less restrictive, and less alienating than the word “vegan”.
 In fact, one of the VEs, who will remain anonymous per their request, mentioned that they had spent a great deal of time, energy, and money into earning a certification from the organization PETA, or People for the Ethical Treatment of Animals.
 This certification is meant to assure customers that animal cruelty is absent from the business’s operations and products.
-While it is expensive and involves many difficult steps to earn, the VE refrained from displaying the certificate sticker at their front window out of concern that it would repel patrons.
+It is an expensive and arduous certification to earn, and yet the VE refrained from displaying the certificate sticker at their front window out of concern that it would repel patrons.
 The VE earned the certification from PETA to communicate their business’s commitment to the vegan philosophy to those who follow or sympathize veganism on ethical grounds.
 Concurrently, it was reported that he term “plant-based” is preferred and perceived to be less threatening by the majority of customers, for it doesn’t carry the same stigma that “PETA” or even the word “vegan” has been labeled.

 This refusal to display certification and other symbols associated with veganism is due to what the literature refers to as vegaphobia, or the fear, aversion, and, in some cases, observable antagonism towards those who practice or promote a vegan lifestyle (Cole & Morgan, 2011; Delmestri, 2018).
-This most likely originates from the notion that abstinence from consuming animal products was originally seen as an exercise in the counter-culture by those who were once known as “pure vegetarians” and strived to distance themselves as much as possible from the perceived dangers of industrial agriculture during and after the Green Revolution (Kauffman, 2018, Chapter 6).
-In effect, the concept of vegan was perceived by mainstream culture as being another source of “otherness” – a small group that only the most connected, resourceful, and anti-capitalist could achieve in the 1960s and ‘70s.
-Unfortunately, that image seems to not have fully dissipated from public consciousness, at least when it comes to consumer behaviour.
+This most likely originates from the notion that abstinence from consuming animal products was originally seen as an exercise in the counterculture by those who were once known as “pure vegetarians” and strived to distance themselves as much as possible from the perceived dangers of industrial agriculture during and after the Green Revolution (Kauffman, 2018, Chapter 6).
+Mainstream culture then perceived the vegan philosophy as a threat to the status quo – i.e., a radical anti-capitalist and antagonistic group that, by the 1960s and ‘70s, was often vilified and associated with eco-terrorism, and therefore relegated it into a space of “otherness” (Kauffman, 2018, Chapter 6).
+According to the VEs, that image seems to not have fully dissipated from public consciousness, at least when it comes to consumer behaviour.
 To avert stigma, VEs may omit the factor that invites it through a social phenomenon known as front-door behaviour, which is the formatting of facts in a way that communicates the original content, but in a presentation that is perceived to be less threatening, (J. B. Greenebaum, 2012).
 In this case, the VBs are still vegan, yet the word is absent and substituted for the more publicly acceptable, “plant-based” so as to minimize risk of public backlash that may be incurred by the presence of the word ‘vegan’.

 During one of my visits and as this idea of stigma was brought up, other customers entered asking if the menu included chicken wings.
 They appeared to be elderly, yet greatly enthused with dining there.
 The hostess politely mentioned that wings were available in a variety of sauces and flavours, but they were plant-based.
 Once the last syllable landed upon their ears, their smiles instantly disintegrated into frowns of disappointment, and they made an about-face for the door in an instant, (P. Deo, personal communication, September 18, 2022).